Nothing would define the 21st century better than instant gratification.

 Obviously, you can’t raise animals right away (unless you’re Doctor Dolittle).
 Research which animals are right for you first before you make any decisions.

 Sewing, crocheting, and quilting aren’t just activities for your grandma.
 These skills can come in handy around your homestead.
 Plus, you can sell the stuff you make online or at craft fairs for extra cash.

 Making Natural Remedies

 Why rely on mass-produced medications when you can use what Mother Nature has to offer?
 You can cure a lot of common ailments with items you can get off the land.
 Full disclosure, though, we’re not doctors.
-So, please practice caution with natural remedies.
+Practice caution with natural remedies.

-There’s a lot involved in self-sufficiency, but if you really wanna make a lifestyle shift, you can make it happen.
+There’s a lot involved in building a homestead, but if you really wanna make a lifestyle shift, you can make it happen.

 You don’t have to move states right away.
 You can start small.
 Do your homework.
 Learn skills.
 Have the homesteader’s mindset of living simple.

-Once you get the hang of things, that’s when you can entertain the idea of living off grid.
+Once you get the hang of things, that’s when you can entertain the idea of starting a homestead.

 We hope you learned something from this homesteading for beginners article!
 If you have any questions, feel free to leave a comment below.